pauloesteban/MetaBow-Toolkit/README.md

 ## Installation
 1. Clone (or download) this repository
-2. Move the `MetaBow-Toolkit` folder to your `Max 8/Packages/` folder
+2. Move the `MetaBow-Toolkit` folder into your `Max 8/Packages/` folder
 3. Install via Show Package Manager

 ## Additional steps